by: Cain and GBS

 Boxed Custom Stage

-This Custom Stage forces both amiibo into a tiny square which they will fight until on is defeated, this was the first SSST Stage created and is very barebones, but it gets the job done well.
+This custom stage forces your amiibo into a tiny square.
+This was the first SSST stage created and is very barebones, but it gets the job done well.

 FM Custom Stage

 This custom stage layout has slightly more freedom but not a lot.
 We discovered that this stage for whatever reason raised FM values really high when using Pure SSST (Cain even got a 100 FM Hero amiibo within five games)!
 It’s also a great stage for human vs. amiibo training while performing Semi SSST.